Soft-Cap-Nautilus/ObjectTracker/README.md

 distance_to_camera.py

 This program uses Your webcam to scan an object and measure its distance to the camera.
 To do that You'll have to take a shot of the object pressing ESC in a known distance and have its width known.
 Then input the values in the command line to see the camera scanning the object and measuring its distance to the camera.

 To run this program:
 $ python distance_to_camera.py

 detect_shapes.py

-This code uses your webcam to scan an object and classsifies it shape if it is a circle, square, rectangle, triangle, pentagnum, etc.
+This code uses your webcam to scan objects and classsifie its shapes (circle, square, rectangle, triangle, pentagunum, etc.)

 To run this program:
 $ python detect_shapes.py --camera INDEX_OF_YOUR_WEBCAM

 Example:
 $ python detect_shapes.py --camera 0

 This project was based on:
 http://www.pyimagesearch.com/2016/02/08/opencv-shape-detection/